ontio/ontology/docs/sharding/txActor.md

 requests processed by TxPoolActor

-1. http: count of pending transaction
-2. consensus: pending transaction to be consensused
+1. consensus: pending transaction to be consensused

 ## VerifyRspActor